-Colgate and its generous alumni and parent donors offer grants to support students' living costs and supplemental expenses to pursue unpaid and underpaid summer experiences.
+Colgate and its generous alumni and parent donors offer grants to support the living costs and supplemental expenses of students who pursue unpaid and underpaid summer experiences.

-Qualifying experiences such as internships, research, long-term community service, and skill-based courses allow students to gain insight on their career paths.
-Students can test different work environments, shape and grow their professional networks, and develop the essential skill sets to thrive in the professional arena.
+Qualifying experiences such as internships, research, long-term community service, and skill-based courses allow students to gain insight into their career paths.
+Students can test different work environments, shape and grow their professional networks, and develop the essential skills to thrive in the professional arena.
 Explore previous student experiences on the Career Services News page.